steven-buytaert/snippets/README.md

   The code generation part will create the control structures necessary for walking over and creating a flatbuffer from a graph.
 No sample code or documentation (yet).

+* avalanche: a hash avalanche test.
+The sample code uses the avalanche test to compare 3 different hashes; murmur3, lookup3 and a buzhash added for comparison.
+The murmur3 and lookup3 source code files contain the original copyrights.
+Only the lookup3 source code file was slightly modified so it could be included in the sample code.
+Compile with clang -I . -Wall -Os -o sample sample.c lookup3.c sbtbuz1.c murmurhash.c avalanche.c and run ./sample.